pushpitkamboj/pushpitkamboj/README.md

 ## 🌍 My Journey

-- **What I've Done**: Built Cursor for 2D animation from scratch which has now around 500+ organic visites and 5+paid users.
+- **What I've Done**: Built Cursor for 2D animation from scratch which has now around 500+ organic visits and 5+paid users.
 I've built robust backend systems, creating APIs, adding AI features during my internship at a startup.
 - **What I'm Proud Of**: Starting to contribute and giving back to community, Built my own in memory database in C++
 - **What I'm Learning**: Currently i am moving towards learning LLMOps and K8.